Modern drying techniques at home – microwave drying with silica gel sand

 Update – I have now written a post about wiring dry flowers.

-Secondly the photo shows fennel foliage, but although it dried well and was pretty in the picture, it shattered on handling – so not recommended!
+Secondly the photo shows fennel foliage.
+Although it dried well and was pretty in the picture, it shattered on handling, so not recommended!

-Thirdly, I suspect that the flower centre, being thicker than the rest, may not have fully dried in the time, so I would experiment by microwaving again after the first cooling hour, and leaving to cool again.
+Thirdly, I suspect that the flower centre, being thicker than the rest, may not have fully dried in the time.
+I would experiment by microwaving again after the first cooling hour, and leaving to cool again.
 But I guess every flower is different.

 Of course you can dry without heating – just leave sealed in the container with the sand for a day or two.